eltorocorp/heatmap/README.md

 gen_heat_map.sh adds the output (heatmap.png) to an images folder in the frontend directory used by OpentileServer.

+The program (latlong2point) currently requires data.txt to exist in the same directory as it, and outputs points.txt.

+data.txt contains space delimited lat-long values on each line except the first three lines which are:
+1. width and height of final png image
+2. lower and upper latitude bounds of image
+3. lower and upper longitude bounds of image
+4-?. lat-long pairs

 Below is the README.md for the original repo. for reference
 =======